balena-io-experimental/labs-docs-builder/README.md

 Static assets such as images go in `docs/static` and can be referenced as `/your-asset.jpeg` in the docs.

 To replace the default header image include your own in `docs/static` called `primary-header-logo.png`.

+To add a favicon, include your own in `docs/static` called `favicon.ico`.

 Enjoy!